xaur/decred-proposals/Decred-Market-Makers.md

 ### Grapefruit Trading

-- Cheaper, lower liquidity, less uptime.
-Only proposal which does not require reimbursement of trading fees.
+- Only proposal which does not require reimbursement of trading fees.

 **Offer:**

-2% bid to ask spread (they also quote figures for 4%), which is equivalent to the 1% spread level (from current price) as the other proposals quote it.
+4% bid to ask spread, which is equivalent to the 2% spread level (from current price) as the other proposals quote it.

 $30k each side